Cainuriel/security-tokens-versions/README.md

 // ✅ Recommended deployment sequence
 1. Deploy and verify Implementation on Etherscan
 2. Deploy UpgradeableBeacon pointing to Implementation
-3. Deploy SecurityBondFactory pointing to Beacon
+3. Deploy SecurityTokenFactory pointing to Beacon
 4. Transfer beacon ownership to multi-sig
 5. Create first token and test all functions
 6. Document all addresses in README